Bacterial Capsule: Importance, Capsulated Bacteria

 Think of a neutrophil as a person trying to grab a slippery, soap-coated ball.

-An encapsulated bacterium is like that same ball coated in slippery soap — the neutrophil's receptors simply cannot get a grip.
+An encapsulated bacterium is like that same ball coated in slippery soap, making it impossible for the neutrophil's receptors to get a grip.
 The smooth, hydrated, negatively-charged capsule physically and electrostatically repels the phagocyte's attempts at adhesion.
 No adhesion means no engulfment, no engulfment means the bacterium survives and multiplies freely in the bloodstream.

 Two opsonins matter most: